 Type of Single Family Mortgage Loan Description First Mortgage Loan A single family mortgage loan which is secured by a lien which is not subordinate to a lien for another mortgage loan.
 All single family mortgage loans, except Second Mortgage Loans, are First Mortgage Loans.
 First Mortgage Loans may be Insured Mortgage Loans or Self-Insured Mortgage Loans.
 Second Mortgage Loan A single family mortgage loan which is secured by a lien which is subordinate to a lien securing another single family mortgage loan (including an Authority single family mortgage loan).
-FHA Plus Second Mortgage Loans, Homebuyer Tax Credit Plus Mortgage Loans and Home Stride Second Mortgage Loans are Second Mortgage Loans.
+VHDA Plus Second Mortgage Loans, FHA Plus Second Mortgage Loans, Homebuyer Tax Credit Plus Mortgage Loans and Home Stride Second Mortgage Loans are Second Mortgage Loans.
 All Second Mortgage Loans are Self-Insured Mortgage Loans.
 FHA Plus Second Mortgage Loan A Second Mortgage Loan which is originated in conjunction with a FHA insured First Mortgage Loan.
-Homebuyer Tax Credit Plus Mortgage Loan A Second Mortgage Loan which is originated in conjunction with a FHA insured First Mortgage Loan and which has a 0% interest rate and no monthly payments for the initial 12 months.
+Homebuyer Tax Credit Plus Mortgage Loan A Second Mortgage Loan which is originated in conjunction with a FHA insured First Mortgage Loan and which has a $0\%$ interest rate and no monthly payments for the initial $12$ months.
 Home Stride Second Mortgage Loan A Second Mortgage Loan, in the maximum principal amount of \$25,000, which is originated in conjunction with an Authority financed First Mortgage Loan in certain high cost areas and which has a 0% interest rate and no monthly payments for the initial three years.
 Insured Mortgage Loan A single family mortgage loan which is insured or guaranteed by a federal government entity or private mortgage insurance company.

-Type of Single Family Mortgage Loan

-Description

-Self-Insured Mortgage Loan

-A single family mortgage loan which is not insured or guaranteed by a federal government entity or private mortgage insurance company.
-All Interest Only Mortgage Loans (and the single family mortgage loans that refinance such Interest Only Mortgage Loans), FHA Plus Second Mortgage Loans, Homebuyer Tax Credit Plus Mortgage Loans, and Home Stride Second Mortgage Loans are Self-Insured Mortgage Loans.
-Any Fannie Mae Mortgage Loan (as defined below in "Fannie Mae Financing") that is purchased by the Authority but has not yet been securitized through Fannie Mae or is repurchased by the Authority pursuant to the Authority's agreement with Fannie Mae is or will be a Self-Insured Mortgage Loan.
+Type of Single Family Mortgage Loan Description Self-Insured Mortgage Loan A single family mortgage loan which is not insured or guaranteed by a federal government entity or private mortgage insurance company.
+All Interest Only Mortgage Loans (and the single family mortgage loans that refinance such Interest Only Mortgage Loans), VHDA Plus Second Mortgage Loans, FHA Plus Second Mortgage Loans, Homebuyer Tax Credit Plus Mortgage Loans, and Home Stride Second Mortgage Loans are Self-Insured Mortgage Loans.
 The Authority has previously financed other single family mortgage loans which are Self-Insured Mortgage Loans.
 The Authority has previously financed and currently finances single family mortgage loans having a loan to value ratio at or below 80% without requiring that the loan be insured or guaranteed.

-Level Payment Mortgage Loan

-A single family mortgage loan which has substantially equal monthly principal and interest payments for the entire or remaining term of the mortgage loan.
+Level Payment Mortgage Loan A single family mortgage loan which has substantially equal monthly principal and interest payments for the entire or remaining term of the mortgage loan.
 Level Payment Mortgage Loans include single family mortgage loans that were originally Non-Level Payment Mortgage Loans but which now have substantially equal principal and interest payment schedules for their remaining terms.

-Non-Level Payment Mortgage Loan

-A single family mortgage loan which has future monthly principal and interest payments which are not substantially equal.
+Non-Level Payment Mortgage Loan A single family mortgage loan which has future monthly principal and interest payments which are not substantially equal.
 Interest Only Mortgage Loans, Step Rate Mortgage Loans, Homebuyer Tax Credit Plus Mortgage Loans and Home Stride Second Mortgage Loans are Non-Level Payment Mortgage Loans on the date of their origination.

-Interest Only Mortgage Loan

-A single family mortgage loan which has scheduled interest only payments for the initial seven years and is thereafter a Level Payment Mortgage Loan for the remaining 23 years of the loan term.
+Interest Only Mortgage Loan A single family mortgage loan which has scheduled interest only payments for the initial seven years and is thereafter a Level Payment Mortgage Loan for the remaining 23 years of the loan term.
 The interest rate is fixed for the life of the mortgage loan.
 Interest Only Mortgage Loans are Self-Insured Mortgage Loans.
+Ston Data Martgaga Loon A single femily mentage lean which has an interest rate that increases by 1.00/